nishaYO/nishasinghal.github.io/README.md

 Hi, I'm an 18-year-old tech enthusiast who gets excited about everything I hear of😅😅!
 I am dedicated to continuously improving my skills and knowledge.
-Currently, I am learning web development (HTML, CSS, and JavaScript).❤️
+Currently, I am learning web development (HTML, CSS, and JavaScript).

 ## Skills

--Python
+-Python  ---
--Javascript
+-Javascript---
--HTML and CSS
+-HTML and CSS---
--C
+-C---
--Linux
+-Linux---

 If you would like to get in touch, you can reach me at nishasinghal979@gmail.com I would love to hear from you!😄😄